Sundarbans Magical Mangroves

 Honey Collection (April – May)

 After watching the official opening ceremony of the annual Honey collection season in Burigoalini, we follow a group of Honey collectors to the western part of the forest and join their search for precious honey – a livelihood that has survived through the centuries.
 This is a physically demanding tour, but unique and unforgettable – A true adventure in the Land of the Tiger.

 People entering the Sundarban Forest to extract forest resources, including fishermen, wood-cutters, and honey collectors, pray for a safe return to Bonbibi, the local forest deity.
 Along the forest edge, permanent shrines are built in her honor.
 The clay figurines are replaced and colorfully decorated once a year; a unique festive occasion with music, theaters, and fairs.

 (Dependant on Lunar Calendar, normally end of November)

 Dubla Island, situated at the mouth of the Holy River Ganges, is inhabited by fishermen during the winter months.
 They are joined by thousands of Hindu pilgrims for the annual Rash Mela, the festival of the Rash full moon.
 After joyous celebrations and fair activities the night before, the devotees congregate in long lines at the water’s edge in the early hours, holding their offerings and awaiting their blessing.
 This tour is a special treat for photographers and travelers interested in local traditions and festivals.

 Bangladesh is situated on the cross-path of two major migratory flyways.
-The coastal areas, including Sundarban Forest, are important breeding, resting and feeding places for a large variety of resident and migratory birds.
+The coastal areas, including Sundarban Forest, are important for breeding, resting and feeding places for a large variety of resident and migratory birds.

 We spend a major part of the day in the comfortable, silent country boat exploring small creeks and channels.
-With your observations you can help map nesting sites and update the avifauna species list for Sundarban.
+With your observations, you can help map nesting sites and update the avifauna species list for Sundarban.